How is the climate changing in our region, and what will it mean for us?

 - Consider sea level rise and bluff erosion when planning new projects and choosing locations for new houses.

 - Maintain the self-reliance and community cohesion that makes us strong.

-We will be doing further climate adaptation planning work in 2017 and 2018.
-For more information or to get involved, please email Sam Phillips.
+We will be doing further climate adaptation planning work.
+For more information or to get involved, please contact the Environmental Program.